Ethan-Gardner/Caesar-Cipher/README.md

 ## Explanation:
 **Line 1:** `string encrypt(string text, int s) {`

-This line defines a function named encrypt that takes two parameters: a string `text` to be encrypted and an integer `s` which represents the shift value for the encryption algorithm.
+This line defines a function named `encrypt` that takes two parameters: a string `text` to be encrypted and an integer `s` which represents the shift value for the encryption algorithm.

 **Line 2:** `string result;`

-This line declares an empty string variable named result.
+This line declares an empty string variable named `result`.
 This variable will store the encrypted text as the algorithm processes the input text.

 **Line 3:** `for (int i = 0; i < text.length(); i++) {`